Learning How to Forgive in Difficult Situations

 Take an inventory of your emotions and reactions

 A first place to start is to take an inventory (perhaps through journaling) of your emotions and reactions to the situations in your daily life.
 Just simply list out all of your emotions good or bad throughout the day, and be mindful of how it makes you feel, and also what you might have been thinking about during those moments where your emotions shifted to a negative path.
 Then make a list of the events that had happened to you in the past, that might be acting as sensitivity triggers.
-Try to then meditate for guidance on how to clearly link up the negative emotions and reactions, to the events that might have happened in the past.
-Then the next step is in looking for patterns of these linking of events in the past.
-Once you have clearly identified those links and repeated patterns, you have to then begin the work of unlinking those behaviors.
+Try to meditate for guidance on how to clearly link up the negative emotions and reactions, to the events that might have happened in the past.
+Then the next step is in looking for patterns of these linking of events in your past.
+Once you have clearly identified those links and repeated patterns, you must then begin the work of unlinking those behaviors.
 The first form of unlinking happens when we come from a place of source consciousness.

 This interview from Abraham and Dr. Wayne Dyer, has some amazing nuggets relative to the law of attraction, and purpose, and the reasons that sometimes negative things happen for our own growth.
 There is no free HD version of this, but you can get the HD version from HayHouse if you have a subscription there.

 So how do I unlink from my negative emotional triggers and reactions